PTAB

 • Core Argument for this Ground:

-• Prior Art Mapping: This ground targeted the added limitation of claim 5, "wherein said remote station provides a medical tool."
-Petitioner argued that Brown disclosed a remote patient monitoring system where a "script entry screen" at a remote workstation was used to generate script programs with queries and response choices.
-These scripts, when executed on a patient's device, functioned as a "medical tool" to determine the patient's medical condition.
+• Prior Art Mapping: This ground builds upon the combination in Ground 1 to further address claim 5, which adds the limitation that the remote station provides a "medical tool."
+Petitioner contended that Brown discloses this element.
+Brown describes a networked monitoring system where a "script entry screen" is used at a workstation to generate script programs with queries (e.g., about a patient's diabetes) to determine a patient's medical condition.
+Petitioner argued this script generation and execution system functions as the claimed "medical tool."

-• Motivation to Combine: A POSITA would be motivated to add Brown's medical tool functionality to the base combination to enhance its diagnostic capabilities.
-The combination would be improved by allowing the remote physician not only to see and speak with the patient via the robot but also to administer interactive questionnaires (the "medical tool") to gather structured clinical data, thereby improving the quality of the remote assessment.
+• Motivation to Combine: A POSITA would be motivated to add Brown's script-based query system to the base combination to enhance the system's diagnostic capabilities, allowing a remote physician to not only see the patient but also to actively query them about their condition in a structured way.

 • Prior Art Relied Upon: Wang421 (Application # 2004/0143421), Clements (Application # 2006/0271400), Hampton (Patent 6,594,634), Brown (Patent 5,997,476), and Brun (WO 2007/009895).